open/close all folders

 Emma Messinger, aide to Peter Mannion

-Olly Reeder's girlfriend and also his counterpart in the Opposition.
-Like Olly, she abuses their relationship to gather information on the opposing party's plans.
+Played By: Olivia PouletOllie Reeder's girlfriend and also his counterpart in the Opposition.
+Like Ollie, she abuses their relationship to gather information on the opposing party's plans.
 She lives in a flat with fellow advisor Phil, but can't stand him.

-Deadpan Snarker: "I'm having an affair with Richard Bacon, I'm turned on by men with meat in their surnames."
+- Deadpan Snarker: "I'm having an affair with Richard Bacon.
+I'm incredibly aroused by men with meat in their surnames."

-Dating Catwoman: She shares the same job role and rank as boyfriend Olly, but in the Opposition party.
+- Dating Catwoman: She shares the same job role and rank as boyfriend Ollie, but in the Opposition party.